About This Course

 - Extensive music theory training is not necessary for this course.

-- For those without any music notation background at all, the course Music Theory Comprehensive – Part 1 is highly recommended.
+- For those without any music notation background at all, the course Music Theory Comprehensive Part 1: How To Read Music is highly recommended.

 Our Promise to You

-By the end of this course, you will have learned tension and release music composition techniques.
+By the end of this course, you will have mastered tension and release music composition techniques.

 Course Curriculum